Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What property types will appreciate the most in Ethiopia in 2026?

-As of early 2026, mid-market apartments and condos in well-managed Addis Ababa buildings are expected to appreciate the most, particularly those near job centers and along corridor routes.
+As of early 2026, mid-market apartments and condos in well-located Addis Ababa buildings are expected to appreciate the most among all residential property types in Ethiopia in 2026, because they represent the largest and most liquid part of the market.

 How will interest rates affect property prices in Ethiopia in 2026?